k4tie113/Stride/README.md

 - **Progress and Statistics**:
   - Progress graph of average pace over time
   - List of past runs with details like distance and pace
-- **AI Form Analyzer**:
+- **AI Form Analyzer (NEWEST FEATURE!!)**:
-  - Upload a video of yourself running, get feedback on how to improve your running posture
+  - Upload a clear video of yourself running and get feedback on how to improve your running posture.
-  - Implemented using tensorflow and MoveNet
+  - Implemented using TensorFlow and MoveNet.

 ---

 ## Tech Stack

 - React Native (with Expo)
-- TensorFlow, MoveNet
+- Form Analyzer: TensorFlow, MoveNet
-- PostgreSQL database via Supabase
+- Backend: PostgreSQL database, Supabase